Florida Stone Crab Claws with Mustard Sauce

 Colossal/Super Colossal2$50-$70/lb

-Serving the cracked crab with mustard dipping sauce.
+A cracked crab claw with dipping sauce.

 What to serve with this delicacy?